anujkarpatne/cs5525_project2/README.md

-# CS5525 Project2 - Getting Started
+# CS5525 Project2 - Getting Started on Using rlogin.cs.vt.edu

-Open terminal on your machine, type in:
+Open a terminal on your machine, type in:

 `ssh -L 8000:localhost:xxxx username@rlogin.cs.vt.edu`

 Replace "xxxx" with an arbitrary 4 digits number, for example 8765.
-We will use this number later, let's use xxxx to denote it.
 Replace "username" with your vt id, for example "kklein".
 After login,execute the following command line by line:

 ```